Przewalski's horse: Diet

-Przewalski horse's diet consists mostly of vegetation.
-Many plant species are in a typical Przewalski's horse environment, including: Elymus repens, Carex spp., Fabaceae, and Asteraceae.
+Przewalski horse's diet consists of vegetation.
+In the Chernobyl exclusion zone, Przewalski's horses consume primarily grasses and forbs, including Elymus repens, Carex spp., Fabaceae, and Asteraceae.

 Looking at the species' diet overall, Przewalski's horses most often eat E. repens, Trifolium pratense, Vicia cracca, Poa trivialis, Dactylis glomerata, and Bromus inermis.
 While the horses eat a variety of different plant species, they tend to favor different species at different times of year.
 In the springtime, they favor Elymus repens, Corynephorus canescens, Festuca valesiaca, and Chenopodium album.
 In early summer, they favor Dactylis glomerata and Trifolium, and in late summer, they gravitate towards E. repens and Vicia cracca.

 In winter the horses eat Salix spp., Pyrus communis, Malus sylvatica, Pinus sylvestris, Rosa spp., and Alnus spp.
 Additionally, Przewalski's horses may dig for Festuca spp., Bromus inermis, and E. repens that grow beneath the ice and snow.
 Their winter diet is very similar to the winter diet of domestic horses, but differs from that revealed by isotope analysis of the historical (pre-captivity) population, which switched in winter to browsing shrubs, though the difference may be due to the extreme habitat pressure the historical population was under.
 In the wintertime, they eat their food more slowly than they do during other times of the year.
 Przewalski's horses seasonally display a set of changes collectively characteristic of physiologic adaptation to starvation, with their basal metabolic rate in winter being half what it is during springtime.
 This is not a direct consequence of decreased nutrient intake, but rather a programmed response to predictable seasonal dietary fluctuation.